piriya33/CDC_Wordpress/wp-content/plugins/my-custom-functions/readme.txt

 == Changelog ==

+= 4.49 - Mar 8, 2021 =
+* Maintenance: Ensure compatibility with upcoming WordPress 5.7.
+* Maintenance: Processing of options has been improved.
+Direct retrieving of options from the database is replaced by the "_options" callback.
+The "options.php" file with the "_options" function added.
+* Maintenance: The contents of PHP files have been optimised; Code formatting and commenting improved.

+= 4.48 - Jan 1, 2021 =
+* Maintenance: The copyright date updated to support the 2021 year.

+= 4.47 - Dec 8, 2020 =
+* Maintenance: Ensure compatibility with upcoming WordPress 5.6.
+* Maintenance: Every use of the hardcoded plugin slug has been replaced with a variable according to best coding standards.

+= 4.46 - Oct 23, 2020 =
+* Framework update: The CodeMirror library has been updated to the latest version v5.58.1.

+= 4.45 - Oct 12, 2020 =
+* Fixed: On the plugin settings page, the height of the buttons is too small compared to the width.
+* Enhancement: The plugin settings page has been redesigned.
+The sidebar added to all tabs for better usability.

+= 4.44 - Oct 3, 2020 =
+* New feature: Restoring screen position after saving changes.
+No more annoying return to the top of the page after clicking the "Save" button on the plugin settings page.
+* Maintenance: Loading of dynamic content on the plugin settings page has been updated to more versatile.

+= 4.43 - Aug 10, 2020 =
+* Maintenance: Ensure compatibility with upcoming WordPress 5.5.
+* Enhancement: Remove the second ask for an upgrade on the "Plugins" page and change the color of some links to the right emotional colors.
+(Thanks to Abdulla Hussain)

+= 4.42 - Mar 20, 2020 =
+* Maintenance: Ensure compatibility with upcoming WordPress 5.4.
+* Maintenance: Minimum WordPress version requirement is set to 4.9.
+Support for WordPress 4.8 and below has been discontinued.
+* Maintenance: Minimum PHP version requirement is set to 5.6.
+Support for PHP 5.5 and below has been discontinued.

 = 4.41 - Jan 20, 2020 =
 * Maintenance: The copyright date updated to support the 2020 year.